Lochee: 20th century

 The decline of the jute trade in the early 1900s brought hard times to Lochee.
 Many mills closed, but the area kept a strong sense of community.
 After the Second World War, old housing was replaced with new estates and high flats, though some of these tower blocks were later pulled down.

 St Mary’s Church remained a focal point for local life, reflecting the area’s Irish roots.

 21st century

 Lochee has seen major regeneration in recent years, including work on the High Street, new housing and community facilities.

 One of the most notable changes has been the creation of the Stack Leisure Park, a retail and entertainment complex developed on the site of the former Camperdown Works.

 Opening in stages from the late 1990s, it brought a cinema, bingo hall, restaurants and shops to the area, helping to replace lost industrial jobs with leisure and retail activity.

-In August 2025, Lochee gained worldwide attention after a video of a teenage girl with weapons in the area’s St Ann Lane went viral online.
-The clip was shared by high-profile figures including Elon Musk and Tommy Robinson, but Police Scotland later confirmed misinformation was being spread about the incident.
+In August 2025, Lochee gained worldwide attention after a video of a teenage girl defending herself with weapons in the area’s St Ann Lane went viral online.
+Although described widely as "misinformation", in February of 2026, charges were brought against a man and woman for assault on the minor.